WILLIAM SHAKESPEARE: THE LIFE

 Shakespeare became a shareholder (azionista) and the main playwright (principale drammaturgo) of the most popular acting company in London: “The Lord Chamberlain’s Men”.

-Shakespeare became also part owner (uno dei proprietari) in the most prestigious pubblic playhouse in London: The Globe.
+Shakespeare became also part owner (uno dei proprietari) in the most prestigious pubblic playhouse in London: The Globe Theatre.

 When, in 1603, Queen Elizabeth died, became King James I of England.
 The acting company “The Chamberlain’s Men” became “The King’s Men”.